edition-esser-skala/webpage/_pages/home.md

 # Welcome!

-We are specialized in publishing 18th century sacral music that has been forgotten.
+We are an independent, open-source publisher focusing on 18th century sacral music by masters who have largely been forgotten.